Virginia Avenue Community Garden Guidelines

 Extra Small Plot (3.5X10): $26

-committee or was built outside of the approved restaked area you will be required to rebuild and revise the garden bed a cost to you.
+Garden Board prior to the gardener rebuilding the bed.If you are found to be out of compliance with a rebuilt garden bed that was not restaked by a member of the Garden Board or was built outside of the approved restaked area you will be required to rebuild and revise the garden bed at cost to you.

-- Dues must be paid by February 28th of each year for the following membership year, unless specified otherwise by the garden committee.
-If the garden committee specifies a deadline before February 28th, it shall provide at least 45 days notice.
+- Dues must be paid by February 28th of each year for the following membership year, unless specified otherwise by the Garden Board.
+If the Garden Board specifies a deadline before February 28th, it shall provide at least 45 days notice.

 - The garden accepts cash or checks or Venmo electronic payment @CommGarden – no credit cards.
 There is a $20 fee for returned checks in addition to any bank charges which may accrue.

 - All dues are non-refundable.

 - Your dues provide you with plot rental, access to the garden and all communal areas, compost and mulch (when available), community tools, mowing of common areas, 2-3x/year trash haul, fruit and flowers from community trees/plants, and use of the

 garden’s water source (the garden does not guarantee a water source if reasons beyond the control of the garden prevent provision of a water source) for a period of one year.
 Consistent with our mission, the garden also makes charitable donations on behalf of all members once per season.